 Main long-term objectives

-- increase ROI from promotional campaigns by 10% by the end of the year
+- Make 10% more money from your email promotions by the end of the year

 Metrics and KPIs